Jono-Moss/Jono-Moss.github.io/content/post/Dell-R710-How-To-Quiet-The-Fans/index.md

 +++
 author = "Jonathan Moss"
-title = 'How To Make Your Dell R710 Quite using Proxmox' date = 2024-01-05 description = "We will create a cron job that will run a script that will control the fan speed" tags = [
+title = 'How To Make Your Dell R710 Quiet using Proxmox' date = 2024-01-05 description = "We will create a cron job that will run a script that will control the fan speed" tags = [